-Dynamic models shall be submitted to both ERCOT and the connecting TSP
+Dynamic models compatible with the software(s) and version(s) listed in Section 3.1.1 shall be submitted to both ERCOT and the interconnecting TSP.
+In addition to the requirements described in the Planning Guide Section 6.2, Dynamics Model Development, providers of dynamic models shall also adhere to the following requirements:

-Each dynamic device requires a model with model parameters that represent the dynamics of the device.
+Each dynamic device requires a model with model parameters that accurately represent the dynamics of the device over the entire range of operating conditions.

-Dynamic models shall be compatible with the software and version listed in Section 3.1.1.
-Models should not interfere with the operation of other models.
+Dynamic models shall utilize proper memory management within the software.
+Data must only be written to allocated memory locations so that other models within the system are not affected.

-All associated dynamic models for a given generating unit shall be provided with the same MBASE in accordance with the machine characteristics where the MBASE is typically the generator MVA rating.
+All associated dynamic model parameters for a given generating unit shall be provided on the same base MVA (MBASE) in accordance with appropriate machine modeling where the MBASE is typically the generator MVA rating.

 No model shall restrict the DWG from using any integration time-step less than or equal to a ¼ cycle in simulations.

 No model in the DWG’s Unacceptable Model List shall be used.
 Refer to Section 3.1.8.